Achain Market Cap Achieves $1.33 Million (ACT)

 [Whitepaper](https://www.cryptocompare.com/media/39500805/achain-whitepaper.pdf)”

-It is usually not currently possible to purchase alternative cryptocurrencies such as Achain directly using U.S. dollars.
-Investors seeking to acquire Achain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Achain using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Achain directly using US dollars.
+Investors seeking to trade Achain should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Achain using one of the exchanges listed above.

 Receive News & Updates for Achain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Achain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.